kshetline/aw-clock/README.md

 dtoverlay=pps-gpio,gpiopin=4
 ```

-I added the following lines to the end of `/etc/ntp.conf`:
+I added the following lines to the end of `/etc/ntpsec/ntp.conf` (`/etc/ntp.conf` in earlier versions of Raspbian):

 ```text
 # GPS PPS reference